-- If you are unsure of your academic status, meet with your academic advisor to ensure that you have met the requirements.
+- If you are unsure of your academic status, meet with your academic advisor to ensure that you have met the eligibility requirements.

 - At your College Ceremony, you will be called to cross the stage and will be handed a diploma cover.
 You will receive your actual diploma in August.